-If you want to scan from a US-published title and we don't hold a direct international mandate from the publisher, take particular care, as these are treated differently: they must be specifically opted-in for scanning.
+If you want to scan from a US-published title and we don't hold a direct international mandate from the publisher (i.e. 'CCC Electronic Rights-Works'), take particular care, as these are treated differently: they must be specifically opted-in for scanning.
+These titles are also excluded from the new extent limits for journals and magazines, which remain at one article or 10%.